Lime wood, paint, oxidised silver, Keum Boo and steel. 75mm x 75mm x 35mm.

 Inspiration for this brooch came from the materials I was experimenting with last month.
 I'd used too much resin last month so took all the little pieces of laminate out and left them in a heap, once they had dried they looked really cool together, so this month I thought I would develop the technique.
 I started off by creating one layer with the plan of sanding the front and back to make a mosaic-like sheet, however, it was too fragile and I could only sand one side if I wanted it to be strong.
 That left me with an unfinished back that I wasn't anticipating and so then I had to think of way of covering it.
 I spent a day messing around with ideas but it didn't feel right!
 So I started again by picking all the resin off and decided to layer them like bricks for more strength.
 I was really happy with the result, I love the sanded sides which makes them so neat and smooth whilst showing the layering off well.

-Will be posted here at the end of the month!
+Will be posted here soon!